BracketSpace/Notification/readme.txt

 * [Added] Filter for post statuses which controls when the "Updated" notification should be send.
 * [Added] Notification Form fields value filter.
 * [Added] Notification Form row class.
+* [Added] Doc Hooks class for better actions and filters definitions.

 = 5.1.7 =
 * [Fixed] Post Terms merge tags not rendering the values, thanks to @stocker.